MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 - Go right, straight until exit

 ## Hidden Chest
-The hidden chest in the area requires five hidden plates to be pressed in the maze, in order.
+The hidden chest in the area requires all five hidden plates to be held down simultaneously in the maze, in order.
 First is bottom right, second is top left, third is bottom left, fourth is middle left (jump over the door), fifth is top right.
 The chest spawns in the middle of the maze.

 ---